DougMHu/SCTA_repo/README.md

 * Jose Luis Perez, RF test automation guru
 * Charles Palaganas, for providing the vision and software architecture
+* Ofelia Quintero, for her contributions to instrument libraries
 * Sarah Trisorus, for her patient guidance in software development